Last updated on May 2nd, 2018 at 04:50 pm

 6. Join a stroller size class or baby/mommy yoga class

 I have seen many advertisements for some exercise classes that are baby friendly and help moms workout with their babies.
 Running through a local park one Saturday morning this summer, I saw an exercise class being conducted beside a playground.
 Kids played on the swing sets and slides while their mommies worked out on the grassy field.
 I thought that was a great idea!
+It would be a great way to meet other mom’s too!

 7. Pick a workout you love